ecupaio/dcgffl/_posts/2022-12-15-dcgffl-highlights-for-2022.md

 * Sunshine Cup XI featured an all-DC Open A division final with the DC Assassins besting the DC Filibusters for the championship trophy
 * For the first time ever, DCGFFL fielded two Women's+ Division teams at a travel tournament (Pride Bowl)
 * The DC Space Force competed at Gay Bowl XXII in Hawaii

+#### Community Achievements

+* DCGFFL member and incoming NGFFL Commissioner, Joel Horton, [announced a pick at the NFL Draft](https://www.outsports.com/2022/4/25/23039859/arizona-cardinals-nfl-draft-pick-gay-player-joel-horton)
+* Marched in the Capital Pride Parade with the Washington Commanders
+* Partnered with Team DC and the Washington Commanders to make this year's Pride Night OUT football game bigger and better
+* Partnered with our the Greater Philadelphia Flag Football League to host the largest ever DCGFFL Beach Bowl tournament in Rehoboth Beach, DE

 #### DCGFFL in the News